 What is an SEO Expert?

-Before you learn how to hire an SEO expert, you need to understand what an SEO is and how they can help your business generate leads.
-You have probably heard the term ‘Search Engine Optimization’ (known as SEO) thrown around a lot, especially if you have been looking for someone to help with internet marketing.
+Before you learn how to hire an SEO expert, you need to know what an SEO is and how they can help your business generate leads, especially if you are in a competitive field.
+You have probably heard the term SEO thrown around a lot, especially if you have been looking for someone to help with digital marketing.

-The person you hire is called ‘an SEO’ and they have comprehensive, authoritative knowledge of how to optimize your website so that search engines find your content over other competitor sites or rank your website in the SERPS (search engine results pages) higher on the first page.
+The person you hire is called ‘an SEO’ and they have comprehensive, authoritative knowledge of how to optimize your website as well as your industry, so that search engines find your content over other competitor sites or place your website in the SERPS (search engine results pages) higher on the first page.

 What should you expect from an SEO expert?